 There are multiple ways to take advantage of this, including using Amazon FBA to sell physical products.
 But, with this post, we’re looking at how you can get paid to write reviews for Amazon.
 After all, reviews are how people decide what products to buy and companies want good reviews for their items.
 So, there is money to be made.

 The most common way to make money with reviews is by building your own site, which is something that we’ll come back to later.
-But, another approach is reviews hosted on Amazon itself.
+But, another approach is through reviews hosted on Amazon's website (you can also do a similar thing with Yelp).

 The site has an extensive review system that allows customers to leave feedback about products that they purchased.
 The reviews provide a visual indicator of the quality of a product and can significantly influence sales.

-Additionally, Amazon uses the information to determine the order that products are displayed and which ones are featured.
-To take advantage of this, companies often pay for Amazon reviews.
+Amazon also uses the information to determine the order that products are displayed and which ones are featured.
+Products with lots of reviews, or a high ratio of positive reviews get featured higher on the search results page.
+It's no wonder that companies are desperate to collect Amazon reviews.

 There are many review-style websites out there that facilitate the reviewing process.
 They do this by helping companies and reviewers to interact with one another.
 They get review requests from companies and then pass them on to the people who work for site.
 The companies who want reviews pay a fee and the writers typically get a portion of that.